-

 The length of the lease is freely determined by the parties.

-Notwithstanding the above, typical length for a residential lease could be between one and five years, and for a non-residential lease between ten and fifteen years, without prejudice to the right of any or both parties, as the case may be, to early terminate the lease agreement.
+Notwithstanding the above, the typical length (i) for a residential lease could be one year and (ii) for a non-residential lease between ten and twenty years, without prejudice to the statutory extensions set out in question 1.2 above and the right of any or both parties, as the case may be, to early termination of the lease agreement.

 1.2 Maximum/minimum lease length if any?

-For non-residential leases, there are no statutory controls, and the existence of obligations re renewal/termination of leases will depend on the agreements between the landlord and the tenant.
+For non-residential leases, there are no statutory controls, and the existence of obligations for renewal/termination of leases will depend on the agreements between the landlord and the tenant.

-In residential leases, the tenant is authorised by law to terminate the lease agreement at any moment once the first six months of the lease length have elapsed, as long as its intention of terminating the lease agreement is notified to the landlord with, at least, 30 days in advance to the expected date of termination.
+In residential leases, the tenant is authorised by law to terminate the lease agreement at any moment once the first six months of the lease term have elapsed, as long as its intention of terminating the lease agreement is notified to the landlord, at least, 30 days in advance to the expected date of termination and without prejudice to the statutory penalty as set out in question 1.4 above.

-On the other hand, the landlord is authorised by law to terminate the lease agreement at any moment once the first year of the lease length has elapsed, as long as its intention of terminating the lease agreement is notified to the landlord with, at least, two months in advance to the expected date of termination and provided that the landlord or his family needs the dwelling as permanent housing.
+On the other hand, the landlord as a natural person is authorised by law to terminate the lease agreement at any time once the first year of the lease term has elapsed, as long as its intention of terminating the lease agreement is notified to the tenant with, at least, two months in advance to the expected date of termination and provided that the landlord or its family (in the first degree of consanguinity or by adoption, or for their spouse in the event of a final ruling on their separation, divorce or marriage annulment) needs to use the dwelling as permanent housing.

 1.4 Any overriding statutes concerning the ability of the tenant to break a fixed term lease (whether or not included as a term of the lease)?

-For residential leases, the Urban Lease Act provides that, in case of early termination by the tenant – once the first six months of the lease lenght have elapsed – a compensation for the landlord consisting of one month’s rent per each pending year of the length agreed by the parties at the execution of the lease agreement.
+For residential leases, the Law on Urban Leases provides that, in case of early termination by the tenant – once the first six months of the lease term have elapsed, as mentioned in question 1.3 above – a compensation for the landlord consisting of one month’s rent per each pending year of the term agreed by the parties at the execution of the lease agreement.

 1.5 Any other security of tenure provisions available to a tenant that would frustrate possession or prevent receipt of market rents?

-On the other hand, in case of loss of the landlord’s right on the dwelling or even in case of transfer of its ownership, the lease agreement will be terminated unless it has been previously entered into the Real Estate Registry.
+On the other hand, in case of loss of the landlord’s right on the property devoted to non-residential leases 3 or even in case of transfer of its ownership, the lease agreement will be terminated unless it has been previously entered into the Land Registry and without prejudice to the tenant's pre-emptive right in case of sale of the property devoted to both residential and non-residential leases.

 2. Rent/Rent Reviews